 The Title IX Coordinator is responsible for implementing and monitoring Title IX Compliance on behalf of the College.
 This includes coordination of training, education, communications, and administration of grievance procedures for the handling of complaints alleging violations of this policy.
-Martin Luther College update 2020-2021 Title IX - Sexual Harassment Policy and Procedures

-Jeffrey L. Schone Vice President for Student Life Administration Suite 110 - Wittenberg Collegiate Center schonejl@mlc-wels.edu 507-354-8221 ext 289 507-217-9764 mobile
+Jeffrey L. Schone

+Vice President for Student Life

+Administration Suite 110 - Wittenberg Collegiate Center

+schonejl@mlc-wels.edu

+507-354-8221 ext 289

+507-217-9764 mobile